 Take a tour around Paso Robles to enjoy its invigorating wine culture and rich Western heritage.
 Experience world-class wines and gastronomic pleasures in top-notch restaurants.
 Historical buildings and sophisticated shops await explorers of this so-called “Authentic California” Wine Country.

-Visit the City of Solvang
+City of Solvang

 This whimsical Danish-themed city never fails to leave a smile on its visitor’s faces.
 Located in the Santa Ynez Valley of Santa Barbara County, Slovang was founded by Danish immigrants, incorporating their culture, architecture, and tradition in the town.
 While only a few Danish descendants remain as residents, Slovang’s tourism continued to push the city’s identity as “Danishland”.
 Anyone who’s interested in the Danish culture, Danish goods, or Americans pretending to be Danish would have a spanking good time at Slovang.